 Base is 1GHz below the recommended clock speed for gaming

-Our second LGA 1155 champion is the i7 3770, which is virtually the same chip as our top pick, but it can be snatched up for a song.
-We’re talking almost a third of the price of the K-series chip.
+Our second LGA 1155 champion is the i7 3770, which is virtually the same chip as our top pick, but it can be snatched up for a lot less.
+We’re talking almost $200 less than the K-series chip.
 That probably sends your spidey senses tingling, alerting you that something’s not quite right, and while it’s shrewd to be weary, honestly, it’s just a fantastic value-for-money chip.

 That’s not to say there aren’t some minor differences.
 They’re just majorly disproportionate to the huge amount of money you save.
 All you’re missing out on when you drop that ‘K’ suffix is 1GHz of base clock speed, leaving you with 3.4GHz, yet parity remains intact in terms of boosted rate, maxing out at 3.9GHz

 The only other difference between this and the K-series chip is that you don’t get quite as much thermal headroom for overclocking, but you can still push 4.3GHz without too many problems at all.
 Besides these minor diminishments, they might as well be the same CPU.
 They have the same memory configurations and support, and the 3770 even has the same integrated Intel HD 4000 graphics card.

 So, if the i7-3770K was a little rich for your blood, treat yourself to this chip, and give yourself a pat on the back for being such an awesome bargain hunter.